-When I am travelling for long periods of time, I make sure that I give myself a ‘rest’ day or evening, a couple times a week.
+When I am travelling for long periods of time, I make sure that I give myself a ‘rest’ day or evening, a couple of times a week.
 You may wonder why?
 When I am off gallivanting around the world having the time of my life?
 Well, gallivanting can be exhausting at times and when you get tired and exhausted you stop appreciating things, as well as running the risk of getting sick.
+And that is ok.
+It is ok to rest.
+And it is ok to have a bad day when you are travelling.

-These little mini breaks or ‘weekends’ in the middle of my trip help me keep my batteries running at full power.
-And as you well know, a relaxing day in needs a relaxing yet, extremely satisfying meal to match.
-This recipe is perfect for that night in your hostel watching DVDs or reading your book, and in fact it was invented on one such evening.
+These little mini-breaks or ‘weekends’ in the middle of my trip help me keep my batteries running at full power.
+As you well know, a relaxing day in needs a relaxing yet, extremely satisfying meal to match.
+This recipe is perfect for that night in your hostel watching Netflix or reading your book, and in fact, it was invented on one such evening.

-It was about 10pm at night and my friend and I had finally decided that ‘no we weren’t going to go out… at all’ but almost as suddenly as we had made the decision we were starving.
+It was about 10 pm at night and my friend and me had finally decided that ‘no we weren’t going to go out… at all’ but almost as suddenly as we had made the decision we were starving.
 We were not going outside under any circumstances… it was cold and wet and we were in track pants.
 Magic had to happen – we raided our food supplies and brainstormed with the few ingredients we had… What we created was deliciousness on a plate.

 The second time I made this I added in my two favourite salsa’s as well – just to add another level of deliciousness!